 - 25. Section 3 inserts new section 8B into the GRA.
 Section 8B makes provision about notifications which the Registrar General must provide to an applicant for a GRC. - 26.
 Section 8B(1) sets out the information which the Registrar General must provide to the applicant in relation to the handling of the application.
 Section 8B(2) requires the Registrar General to provide certain information as to the effect of the issue of a GRC (for example that in accordance with section 12 of the GRA, obtaining a GRC does not affect a person's status as the 'father' or 'mother' of a child).
-The information to be provided to the applicant includes the evidence that an applicant who is married or in a civil partnership must provide under new section 8D (inserted by section 5 of the Bill) in order for the Registrar General to issue a full GRC instead of an interim GRC. - 27.
+The information to be provided to the applicant includes the evidence that an applicant who is married or in a civil partnership must provide under new section 8D (inserted by section 5 of the Bill) in order for the Registrar General to issue a full GRC instead of an interim GRC.
+Where the applicant is aged 16 or 17, the information provided must include the fact that the applicant will require to comply with section 8BA(2) (which makes provision about additional guidance, advice and support for young applicants) in order for the Registrar General to grant the application. - 27.
 Section 8B also provides that the Registrar General must not determine the application unless, after the end of a 3 month reflection period, the applicant confirms that they wish to proceed with it (subsection (3)).
-This notice is referred to in the Bill as the "notice of confirmation". - 28.
+This notice is referred to in the Bill as the "notice of confirmation".
+Section 8EA (inserted by section 6A of the Bill) enables the Registrar General to determine the application before the end of the reflection period, and without the applicant giving a notice of confirmation, where the applicant is nearing the end of their life. - 28.
 Under new section 8U(1)(b) of the GRA (inserted by section 11 of the Bill), the Registrar General, with the consent of the Scottish Ministers, may make regulations about the form and manner in which a notice of confirmation is to be given.
 By virtue of an amendment to section 24 of the GRA (by paragraph 8(b) of the schedule of the Bill), any such regulations are subject to the affirmative procedure if they add to, omit or replace any part of the text of an Act.
 Otherwise, they are subject to the negative procedure. - 29.
 If the applicant has not, within 2 years of the reflection period ending, given the Registrar General written notice of their intention to proceed (or otherwise withdrawn the application), the application is treated as having been withdrawn (subsection (4)).
 This provides administrative certainty in a case where the applicant fails to confirm they wish to proceed, as it gives an end date for the application.